-Earnings or loss per share ("EPS") is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
+Earnings or loss per share ("EPS") is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
 Diluted EPS is computed by dividing net income (loss) by the weighted average of all potentially dilutive shares of common stock that were outstanding during the periods presented.